sda667/transportOP/README.md

 # 🚛 Transport Optimization – Multi-Commodity Flow Modeling

-This project implements and compares two linear programming models—aggregated (TMANIA) and disaggregated (TMANID)—to solve a multi-commodity flow problem across a transport network.
-Developed as part of the INFO-F310 (Algorithms and Operations Research) course at ULB.
+This project models and compares two linear programming formulations of a multi-commodity transport problem using Python and GLPK.
+It was developed as part of the INFO-F310 “Algorithms and Operations Research” course .

+We solve a cost-minimization problem involving the transportation of multiple distinct items across a network of nodes and arcs, considering supply/demand constraints and capacity limits.
+Two formulations are implemented:

+- **TMANIA (Aggregated Model)**: Merges commodity flows into a single variable per arc.
+- **TMANID (Disaggregated Model)**: Models one variable per item per arc, offering more control and complexity.

 ---

 ## 🎯 Objective

-Minimize the total cost of transporting multiple items from several sources to several destinations through a network of intermediate nodes, subject to capacity and flow constraints.
+The goal is to determine the most cost-efficient routing of different items from a set of origin nodes to destination nodes through a network of intermediate nodes.
+Each item has specific source and destination requirements, and each arc has a capacity and transport cost.

+**Constraints:**
+- Flow conservation at each node per commodity
+- Arc capacity limits
+- Demand/supply balancing

+**Objective:**
+- Minimize the total transport cost

 ---